 Narcissus pseudonarcissus originates from Western Europe within the bounds of Portugal and Germany.
 It is not confirmed whether it is native to the UK or has naturalised, but it is found in natural habitats and I myself have seen it a semi-natural ancient woodland.

-The daffodils we buy in the shops are very heavily bred varieties. pseudonarcissus is the parent plant for a large number of hybrids and cultivars, of which over 30,000 names are recorded in the Royal Horticultural Society (RHS) Daffodil Registration Database!
+The daffodils we buy in the shops are very heavily bred varieties.
+N pseudonarcissus is the parent plant for a large number of hybrids and cultivars, of which over 30,000 names are recorded in the Royal Horticultural Society (RHS) Daffodil Registration Database!

 If you fancy a bit of night time reading about the Daffodil, then look no further than here!
 This article has everything from the history through to twin-scaling (a method of propagation for the daffodil enthusiast).